Strolling through a busy town

 Did you know that Plantin published the very first dictionary of Dutch?
 Quite an accomplishment for someone whose origins lay in France.

 Join us in the footsteps of a giant

 Come along and listen to the wonderful story of this man who made it from zero to hero.

-Discover why authors insisted on him printing and publishin their work and why his daughters played an important part in the success of the company.
-On the road you’ll learn about typefaces, ink and paper and why books are so important, in Plantin’s days and today.
+Discover why authors insisted on him printing and publishing their work and why his daughters played an important part in the success of the company.
+On the road you’ll learn about typefaces, ink and paper and why books are so important, both in Plantin’s days and today.

 A La Carte

 Would you like more information?
 Do you want to eat something with the group before or after the tour?

 We’d gladly work out a suggestion for you.